Hand injuries cost over $2,000 on average. If reading our newsletter helps you prevent even one injury, isn't that worth it?

 You can ignore a lot of things – your mother’s phone call, your buddy’s texts to help him move, the baby monitor in the middle of the night (just kidding).
 But, if you’re buying leather work gloves, there are some basics you can’t ignore.

 When it comes to work gloves, many people don’t like change.
 Many people use leather work gloves because that is what they always used.

 But like Ray DiBello wrote in Confessions of a Leather Glove Addict, in many cases palm-coated gloves are a better option for protection, comfort and price.

 That being said, there are a few exceptions to the rule where leather gloves perform better:

-Here are the main styles to choose from in order of highest to lowest dexterity:
+Here are the best styles of leather gloves, ranked in order of highest to lowest dexterity:

 In general, the leather with the best combination of dexterity and durability is goatskin.
 It is very thin and flexible but surprisingly abrasion resistant.